Are you here wondering what ASMR (Autonomous Sensory Meridian Response) is?

 Get practical.
 Start with prayer, much prayer.
 How does God want you to handle this in your home?
 What will you allow and what won’t you?
 Get solid through prayer and God’s word on how you feel about this growing trend.

 Talk about it.
 Believe me, it’s possible they have heard it about.
 Many middle schoolers are talking about ASMR or even trying it with or without their parents knowing.
 Ask them if they have.
 But don’t be condemning.
-Be the safe place where they can talk about these hard things like Biblical Sexuality, Bullying, Pornography, Suicide, ASMR and Transgender issues.
+Be a safe place where they can talk about these hard things like Biblical Sexuality, Bullying, Pornography, Suicide, ASMR and Transgender issues.
 Be their authority on these topics SO THAT you can direct them to the ultimate authority – the Bible.

 So now I’m curious.
 Are you aware of the growing ASMR trend?
 What are your thoughts?